 - If your policy is included in your superannuation (and your premiums are deducted from your super contributions)

-While income protection insurance could be viewed as a type of life insurance, it’s important to note that premiums for life, total and permanent disability, and similar insurances are not tax deductible as they are not purely to protect you against loss of income as defined by the ATO, but are designed to cover you in the event of personal injury.
+While income protection insurance could be viewed as a type of life insurance, it’s important to note that premiums (or a portion of a premium) that relate to life, total and permanent disability, and similar insurances are not tax deductible as they are not purely to protect you against loss of income as defined by the ATO, but are designed to cover you in the event of personal injury.

 How Do I Start?

 While we’re not taxation experts, we are certainly insurance experts.
-In fact, we’ve just been awarded for Outstanding Value in Direct Income Protection from Canstar3.
+In fact, we’ve just been awarded for Outstanding Value in Direct Income Protection from Canstar3 for our Tailored cover.
+That's three years in a row!
 You can learn more about Virgin Income Protection insurance, what it covers, and even get an easy quote online.

-With Virgin Income Protection, when you choose to pay your premiums annually you’ll get 12 months of cover for the price of 11.
-Plus if you take out cover before 30 June 2018, you may be able to claim your Income Protection premiums on this year's tax return.
+With Virgin Income Protection, when you choose to pay your premiums annually, you’ll get 12 months of cover for the price of 11.
+Plus if you take out cover before 30 June 2019, you may be able to claim a deduction for the income protection premiums you paid this year, on this year's tax return.

-Once you’ve got your insurance organised, we recommend speaking to your independent tax accountant/specialist about how you can maximise your tax return through deductible insurance premiums.
+Once you’ve got your insurance organised, we recommend speaking to your tax accountant/specialist about claiming a tax deduction for the income protection insurance premiums.

 How Do You Spend Your Tax Return?